Amareteklay/quteba/README.md

 - Template for forum was taken from [this page](https://www.bootdey.com/snippets/view/bs5-forum-list)
 - I used the articles and code in [this page](https://www.devhandbook.com/django/user-registration/) to create user registration and profile.

+- I began the blog list page by borrowing code from [this](<https://replit.com/talk/learn/DjangoPython-and-HTML-Coding-Campus-Tutorial-1-Create-a-Blog-with-Django/142238?order=new) and [this](https://github.com/Code-Institute-Solutions/Django3blog/blob/master/10_likes/templates/index.html), which i later changed substantially.

 - I took the data model for the forum from [this article](https://vertabelo.com/blog/database-model-for-an-online-discussion-forum-part-1/).
 - I followed [this tutorial](https://focusustech.com/blog/create-a-comment-and-reply-system-in-django) to modify forum views and templates.
 - I followed [this tutorial](https://learndjango.com/tutorials/django-search-tutorial) to implement search functionality.